 Lower-Income Sites.
 Sites between 0.5 and 10 acres in size that allow at least 20 units per acre were inventoried as feasible for lower-income (low- and very low-income) residential development.
 All sites included in the inventory to meet the lower-income RHNA will be rezoned to meet this density threshold.
 These sites will be redesignated to High-Density Residential (HDR) and rezoned to R-4, which allows for up to 24 units per acre.
+A 5.32-acre portion of a 12-acre parcel was also inventoried for lower-income sites.

 - Moderate-Income Sites.
-Two sites that have land use designations of Medium High-Density Residential were inventoried as feasible for moderate-income residential development.
+Sites Two sites that have land use designations of Medium Density Residential, Medium High-Density Residential, C_ommercial Office, Service Commercial, and Neighborhood Commercial were inventoried as feasible for moderate-income residential development.
 Typical dwelling units include small- and medium-sized apartments and other attached units.
-Several sites that will be reassigned an HDR land use designation and rezoned to R-4 were also inventoried as feasible for moderate-income residential development.
+Several sites that are expected towill be reassigned an HDR land use designation and rezoned to R-4 were also inventoried as feasible for moderate-income residential development.
 These sites are between 0.13 and 1.45 acres.
 Portions of sites 85 and 86 were also counted toward the moderate-income RHNA. - Above Moderate-Income Sites.
 Smaller sites in moderate-density zones and sites within zones that allow only single-family homes at lower densities were inventoried as above moderate-income units, as were several smaller sites with nonresidential General Plan land use designations that permit residential uses that are also zoned for residential uses.
-This includes sites with Very Low Density, Low-Density Residential, Medium Low-Density Residential, Medium Density, Medium-High Density Highway Commercial land use designations in the R-1-7, R-2, R-2-P, and R-3 zones.
+This includes sites with Very Low Density, Low-Density Residential, Medium Low-Density Residential, Medium Density, Medium-High Density Regional Commercial, and Highway Commercial land use designations in the R-1-7, R-2, R-2-P, and R-3 zones.